Prussian Staff College: Curriculum

 Students at the War Academy attended about 20 hours of lectures per week.
 Instruction was by professors from Berlin University and officers serving on the Great General Staff, who thereby enhanced their own educations.
 In 1872 the War Academy was taken from the Inspector of Military Education and placed under the Chief of the General Staff.
 The spirit of the Academy was articulated by Chief of Staff Helmuth von Moltke, who emphasized the importance "of an active process of mental give and take between teacher and pupils, so as to stimulate the pupils to become fellow-workers".

 Admission to the Academy was highly selective.
 Officers with at least five years service who wanted to become General Staff officers prepared themselves for the entrance examination, which included tactics, surveying, geography, mathematics and French, with questions set to test understanding rather than rote memory.
 The graders of the essays did not know the names or regiments of the candidates.
 From hundreds of applicants, about one hundred were accepted every year to enter the first-year course at the Academy.
 Those who performed satisfactorily were promoted to the second and third year.

 In the first year, fourteen hours of lectures each week were focused on military subjects, including military history, while seventeen hours were non-military, which included general history, mathematics, science and a choice of French or Russian.
 Roughly the same time allocations were used in the last two years.
 Lectures were supplemented by visits to fortifications, arms factories and exercises of the railway regiment.
 During the three month summer breaks the students attended manoeuvres and were taken on field tactical exercises in which they commanded imaginary units.
 At the end of the course they took their second examination.
 Only about thirty students passed this extremely difficult test.
 They were then assigned (kommandiert) to the Great General Staff, while retaining their regimental attachments.
 After two years they took their third and final examination, after which five to eight officers were permanently posted to fill vacancies in the General Staff — a remarkable winnowing from the many who had entered the competition.

+Dissolution

+The Allied Control Council Law No. 46 liquidated the State of Prussia on 25 February 1947, including the Academy.
+The main campus fronting Unter den Linden and Dorotheenstrasse was a complete loss, but the secondary campus on Kruppstrasse was repaired to serve in administration and law enforcement.